It's Nadler’s turn to take on Trump. Again.

 Rep. David Cicilline, D-R.I., a member of the Judiciary Committee, commended Nadler’s leadership as chairman, noting that for every hearing, Nadler has shared “the strategy and the game plan” with the rest of his members regarding “the purpose of a particular witness or a particular hearing.”

-“I think he’s thoughtful and deliberate and very principled," said Cicilline, "And I think he has a long history of really demonstrating courage in the face of really difficult moments, that I think this is."
+“I think he’s thoughtful and deliberate and very principled," Cicilline said, "And I think he has a long history of really demonstrating courage in the face of really difficult moments, that I think this is."